 What is a Carbon Monoxide Detector?

 A carbon monoxide detector determines the parts per million (ppm) of carbon monoxide in the air.
-Carbon monoxide is dangerous to humans after extended exposure of 100 ppm or higher.
+Carbon monoxide is dangerous to humans after extended exposure of 150 to 200 ppm.

 Carbon Monoxide Detector Placement

-Carbon monoxide detectors should be placed on every level of your home, as well as in every bedroom, sleeping area, and common rooms.
+Carbon monoxide detectors, similar to smoke detectors, should be placed on every level of your home, as well as in every bedroom, sleeping area, and common rooms.
 It is best to place the detector about five feet from the ground.
 Any detectors used in sleeping areas should be set to an alarm level that will wake you up.

 Avoid placing a detector above a fireplace or other flame-creating appliances.

 Test your detector’s batteries each month and replace the batteries every six months or as directed by the device’s manual.

 Beeping can signal an issue, but it is essential to know your alarm setting to be able to distinguish a low battery beep from a life-saving alert.